osg-htc/WLCG-Site-Net-Monitoring/Template/SitePageTemplate.md

 # SITE Network Information
 ---
 This page describes SITE network information for WLCG use.
 Our goal is to understand each site's network and track the sites network use (a minimum of IN/OUT total traffic).
 We would like to get information in three areas: network description, network monitoring and diagrams.
+Once this page is created and updated for a specific site, please add it's URL as WLCG CRIC NetSite Info URL (see list of NetSites at https://wlcg-cric.cern.ch/core/netsite/list/)

 LAST UPDATE: 15-Feb-2022 08:00 Eastern